 WHERE: New Preston, a charming rural village in the northwest corner of Litchfield county, Connecticut.

-Plain Goods is a lifestyle shop in New Preston, Connecticut.
+A Best Lifestyle shop, the beautiful Plain Goods is located in New Preston, Connecticut.
 Proprietors Michael DePerno and Andrew Fry chose the name, ‘Plain’ to honor their preference for a simple unadorned aesthetic, and ‘Goods’ as a nod to a “dry goods” shop representative of the range of products they carry.
 Plain Goods has a beautifully curated mix of new, antique and vintage items, with a focus on well-made items that are handsome and practical in their simplicity.
 Popular items include vintage and antique furniture and accessories, men’s, women’s and children’s clothing, and home textiles such as linen napkins and fabric by the yard.
-We first featured Plain Goods in 2016 however outgrowing their original shop, earlier this year Plain Goods moved to a larger space.
-Relocating within the charming New Preston to the historic Pavilion Hall, Plain Goods have expanded their retail space from 700 to 6,000 square feet spread over two floors.
-We love their stunning new space and are excited to update our original feature and share Plain Goods new shop.
+We first featured Plain Goods in 2016 however outgrowing their original shop, in 2019 Plain Goods moved to a larger space.
+Relocating within the charming town of New Preston to the historic Pavilion Hall, Plain Goods expanded their retail space from 700 to 6,000 square feet spread over two floors.

 Michael DePerno and Andrew Fry, shopkeepers at Plain Goods